When I am an old woman I shall wear purple

 The women famously wear red hats and purple outfits to their public gatherings, usually tea.

 In the comic strip Mother Goose and Grimm, a Red Hatter sits with the College of Cardinals.
 One of the cardinals informs her, “Madame, this is not that kind of red hat club!”

 Jenny doesn’t mind that her poem has become more famous than she is, but when asked if she would start wearing purple anytime soon, she replied, “I can’t stand purple.
 It doesn’t suit me.”

 Jenny has published thirteen poetry books and won several awards.

 During the fourteen years between Unlooked-for Season (1960) and Rose in the Afternoon (1974), her first two, she published six children’s books.
 She has written three books of poetry since age 69.

-Many of her best, including “Warning,” can be found in her Selected Poems.
+Many of her best, including “Warning,” appears in her Selected Poems.

 I, for one, have become partial to red and purple.
 But I don’t think Jenny foresaw this generation of long-living, pharmaceutical-dependent seniors.
 I’ll say no to growing fat, thank you, and skip my mother’s diabetes.